hypermodularity/hypermodularity.com/README.md

 ## Modular Reuse Before Classes

-after era of structured programming languages developers started working with object-oriented languages, today there are so many different separation schemes, so it's easier to make one step forward to functional without some abstarctions such classes.
+After "structured programming languages" era software developers started working with object-oriented languages, today there are so many different separation schemes, so it's easier to make one step forward to functional without some abstarctions such classes.

 Modula and Ada had a module programming structure, just like today's packages or namespaces.

 Object-oriented programming languages became popular when new ways of reusing code were introduced.

-## modularity in practice
+## Modularity in practice

 A term used to describe code grouping is modularity.